-The Fiscal Year (FY) 2022-23 Action Plan is part of the 2020 Sonoma County Consolidated Plan covering FY's 2020-2021 through 2024-2025.
+The Fiscal Year (FY) 2023-2024 annual Action Plan is part of the 2020 Sonoma County five-year Consolidated Plan covering FY's 2020-2021 through 2024-2025.
 The Consolidated Plan and Annual Action Plans are required by the U.S. Department of Housing and Urban Development (HUD) in order to receive certain federal housing, homelessness, and community development funds.
-Pursuant to a Joint Powers Agreement, the Sonoma County Community Development Commission (Commission) administers these funds on behalf of the HUD-designated Urban County entitlement jurisdiction, consisting of the County of Sonoma, the Town of Windsor, and the cities of Cloverdale, Cotati, Healdsburg, Rohnert Park, Sebastopol, and Sonoma.
-HUD funds received by the Urban County are Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), and the Emergency Solutions Grant (ESG) program funds.
-The projects and programs using these funds will be carried out either directly by the Commission or through funding provided to other governmental or nonprofit agencies, to benefit low-income households by addressing the goals and objectives enumerated in the Consolidated Plan and summarized below.
+Pursuant to a Joint Powers Agreement, the Sonoma County Community Development Commission (Commission) administers these funds on behalf of the HUD-designated Urban County entitlement jurisdiction, consisting of the County of Sonoma, the town of Windsor, and the cities of Cloverdale, Cotati, Healdsburg, Rohnert Park, Sebastopol, and Sonoma.
+HUD funds received by the Urban County include Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), and Emergency Solutions Grant (ESG) funds.
+The projects and programs using these funds will be carried out either directly by the Commission or through funding provided to other governmental or nonprofit agencies, to benefit lowincome households by addressing the goals and objectives enumerated in the Consolidated Plan and summarized below.

-The administration of and CDBG and HOME funds for projects are guided by funding policies set annually by the Commission with input from its advisory committees.
-The Commission uses a Community Development Committee (an appointed advisory committee made up of representatives from each supervisorial district, Housing Choice Voucher tenants, and a representative from the Human Services Department) and a Cities and Towns Advisory Committee, (an advisory committee made up of representatives from all Cities and Towns in the Urban County) to set these annual policies.
+The administration of CDBG, HOME and ESG funds are guided by funding policies set annually by the Commission with input from its advisory committees.
+The Commission uses a Community Development Committee (CD Committee), an appointed advisory committee comprised of representatives from each supervisorial district, Housing Choice Voucher tenants, and a representative from the Human Services Department and a Cities and Towns Advisory Committee (CTAC), an advisory committee comprised of representatives from all cities and towns in the Urban County to set these annual policies.